akariba/Materials-1/README.md

 Do not invent historical capability if the backend cannot support it.

-If some temporal features are not yet implemented, keep them clearly disabled or deferred rather than pretending they work.
+If temporal functionality does not yet exist:

+- show it as unavailable
+- disable it clearly
+- or omit it

+Do not create UI controls that appear functional but are disconnected.

 ==================================================
 STEP 13 — NETWORK BEHAVIOR